oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/discover-integration/discover-integration.md

 1. Click **Playground** button (top right of Langflow)
 2. The testing interface opens with your flow ready
-3. In the chat input field, enter a clinical review query
+3. In the chat input field, enter a clinical review query.
+See the sample queries below.

 **Example Query 1 - Basic Review:**
 ```